GuangzheWen/web-softwaretools-plain/report/Process.md

 ### Sprint 4: XXXXXXXX

-Story 1: As a dog lover, I hope the website could provide the function to search out the list of dogs, so that I focus more on them rather than cats, birds etc.
+Story 1: As a big fan of dogs, I hope the website could provide the function to search out the list of dogs, so that I focus more on them rather than cats, birds etc.

 # Continuous Integration